What is a bonding session?

 If you want to wear less, I can always work with you to cover your nipples, or be more discrete.
 We'll work out little tricks to cover you if you want to do breastfeeding images (topless or not).
 I absolutely love all of it, so let's find a way to do it how you feel comfortable!

-My favorite look is having the child nude, but I never show photographs with genitalia, so I'll ask you to cover them if they're facing me.
-I also think that a black diaper cover is adorable for young kids and babies, and is especially helpful if you'll be juggling more than one kid, and worry about accidentally showing their genitals.
-Older kids (toddlers and up) can be harder to convince to go nude, so I encourage bringing them in a black shirt and leggings.
-Feel free to dress them in solid black before they arrive at the studio so that if they won't undress when they arrive, they're already ready to go.
+If you have a baby, 18 months or so or younger, I love the beautiful look of having a baby nude, but I never show photographs with genitalia, so I'll ask you to cover them if they're facing me.
+I also think that a black diaper cover or black onesie is adorable for young kids and babies, and is especially helpful if you'll be juggling more than one kid.
+That way we don't have to worry about accidentally showing their genitals.

-The mama in the photographs below wanted some with her child wearing a black cloth diaper, and some with him nude.
+The mama in the photographs below wanted some photographs with her child wearing a black cloth diaper, and some with him nude.
 I think these looks are both really beautiful.

 You're invited to wear jewelry if you want, but I'd say only if it's something that's meaningful to you, or that says something about you that you think is important.
 I want as few things as possible in the photographs that are distracting.
 I would discourage you from putting anything on your child, like headbands.
 I think the fewer extra items in the photographs the better.
+I'll ask you to take watches or hair bands off your wrist before we start.

 Make sure to remove any chipped nail polish.
 I think makeup is just fine for the session, if that's something that gives you confidence.
 I encourage you to come to the studio feeling your best.
 If you feel beautiful, that will come through in the photos.
 But if you're not a makeup person, don't give it a second thought.